CaseFacts: A Benchmark for Legal Fact-Checking and Precedent Retrieval: CaseFacts Benchmark

 We addressed inconsistencies across different cases to identify cross-case confirmations (claims supported by the rulings of multiple cases) and construct the \textsc{Overruled} class with the detected contradictions.
-A naive approach would involve checking all possible cross-case pairs ($N^2$) for inconsistencies, but this requires over 25 million comparisons, which is computationally infeasible for LLMs, even smaller ones like gemma3-27b-it.
+A naive approach would involve checking all $N^2$ possible cross-case pairs for inconsistencies, but this requires over 25 million comparisons, which is computationally infeasible for LLMs, even smaller ones like gemma-3-27b-it.

 \paragraph{Inadequacy of Standard NLI} To filter these pairs efficiently, we first attempted to use a standard Natural Language Inference (NLI) model (\texttt{textattack/bert-base-uncased-MNLI}) to identify contradictions and entailments across the full dataset.
-However, qualitative analysis revealed that standard NLI models consistently failed to grasp the deeper legal entailment required to identify overrulings and confirmations, rendering this approach unusable.
+However, qualitative analysis revealed this standard NLI model consistently performed very poorly in grasping the deeper legal entailment required to identify overrulings and confirmations, rendering its predictions unusable.

 \paragraph{Similarity-Based Filtering} Consequently, we adopted a heuristic approach based on semantic similarity (detailed in Section~\ref{sec:sim_dist_diff_case}).
+To determine the filtering thresholds, we drew a uniform sample of 1,000 pairs from each 0.1-width similarity interval of all claim pair combinations.
+Then, we applied LLM-as-a-judge to detect contradictions and overlaps in each bin.
+We then computed percentile statistics over the detected inconsistencies and selected the 95th‑percentile range as our filtering window, i.e., the interval capturing 95\% of all detected contradictions and overlaps.
+This yielded specific semantic similarity intervals of 0.70--0.95 for contradictions and 0.80--0.97 for overlaps (as detailed in Table~\ref{tab:sim-experiment}).

-We analyzed the distribution of inconsistent pairs and observed that 95\% of contradictions and overlaps occur within specific semantic similarity intervals (0.70--0.95 for contradictions; 0.80--0.97 for overlaps, as detailed in Table~\ref{tab:sim-experiment}).
-These ranges contained 199,203 pairs for contradictions and 15,874 pairs for overlaps.
+The intervals derived from the sampling distribution contained 199,203 pairs for contradictions and 15,874 pairs for overlaps.
 We therefore restricted the expensive LLM-based verification to pairs falling within these high-risk intervals, reducing the workload to a manageable subset while maintaining high recall.

 \paragraph{Identifying Overrulings} We identified 1,946 contradicting pairs, 0.98\% of the sampled range.
 In the legal domain, such contradictions often signify that one case overrules another.
 We resolved these using Prompt~\ref{lst:contra_diff_case_res_prompt}, which provided the model with the ruling dates of both cases to determine temporal precedence.
 To minimize false positives, the prompt instructed the model to favor an interpretation of consistency where possible, reserving the \textsc{Overruled} label for clear legal overrulings.
 We then validated potential overrulings against Oyez disposition metadata.
 If the overruling case had a valid disposition (e.g., ``reversed'' or ``remanded''), we labeled the claim from the older case as \textsc{Overruled} and appended the newer case to its evidence.
 This process established the \textsc{Overruled} class, a distinct contribution of our benchmark.